thriveweb/passion-family-dental/content/pages/home.md

   title: North Lakes Dentist
   description: >-
-    Our caring, warm and professional dental team aim to provide you and your family with gentle dental care of the highest quality in a calm and relaxing atmosphere.
-Contact Us Today (07) 3465 1199
+    Our caring, warm and professional dental team aim to provide you and your family with gentle dental care of the highest quality.
 ---